anvilproject/anvil-portal/content/learn/accessing-data/getting-started-with-gen3.md

 <figure>
 <img src="../_images/getting-started/gen3-hidden-projects.png" alt="Hidden projects"/>
-<figure-caption>The grey box containing a downward-facing arrow and the number 50 indicates that the selected virtual cohort contains a subject count below 50.
+<figure-caption>The gray box containing a downward-facing arrow and the number 50 indicates that the selected virtual cohort contains a subject count below 50.
 This symbol will be displayed only for studies that are not yet accessible by the user.</figure-caption>
 </figure>

 Users can request access by clicking on the “Get Access” button, visiting the [dbGaP homepage](https://dbgap.ncbi.nlm.nih.gov/), or following instructions reported [here](/learn/accessing-data/requesting-data-access).